In-Year Admissions to St Bernadette's

 If your child attends a different school and you would like him/her to join St. Bernadette’s, then please download and return the completed form to the School office.
 Please refer to the Admissions Criteria within the Admissions Policy and complete the supplementary form attached if you wish your child to be considered on religious grounds.

 The Governors are responsible for admissions at 3+ (FS1) and application details are available from the school office and can be downloaded above.
 However, the offer and acceptance of a 3+ place does not then automatically guarantee a place in the main school for Reception (FS2).
-The date of birth for 2019 application would be between 1st September 2015 and 31st August 2016.

 8:45am – 11:45am